5 Benefits of Play for Adults

 Play generates optimism, seeks out novelty, makes perseverance fun and leads to mastery.
 Additionally, it gives the immune system a bounce, fosters empathy and promotes a sense of belonging and community.
 Each of these byproducts are indications of personal health, and their shortage predicts impending health problems and personal fragility.

 It also enhances relationships.
 The NIP cites studies that indicate that play refreshes a long-term adult-adult relationship.

 Some of the hallmarks of its refreshing, oxygenating action are humor, the enjoyment of novelty, and the capacity to share a lighthearted sense of the world’s ironies.
 Other hallmarks are the enjoyment of mutual storytelling and the capacity to divulge imagination and fantasies openly.

 Playful communications and interactions, when nourished, produce a climate for easy connection and a deepening, more rewarding relationship – true intimacy.
 Who wouldn’t want this in a relationship?

 Believe it or not, the blindfolded adults were actually working.
-This playfulness was part of a work activity.
+This playfulness was part of the work activity.
 When finished, almost without exception, each person commented on how good it felt to play and how energized they felt.
-When they began to actually work on a project, many said they could feel high energy levels in the room.
+When they began to work on a project, many said they could feel high energy levels in the room.